Ibadullah Khan

 Ibadullah Khan (born 15 November 1974) is a Pakistani politician who is serving as Opposition leader in the Khyber pakhtunkhwa provincial assembly.
 He was joint candidate of PML-N, PPP, JUI-F, PTI-P and ANP for Chief Minister of KPK in 2024 election.
 He had been a member of the National Assembly of Pakistan from August 2013 till August 2018 and again from 2018 to 2023.
 He was the Parliamentary Secretary for Planning Development and special initiative in Nawaz Sharif Government and he was Chairman of Standing Committee on Communications in National Assembly from April 2019 till August 2023.
 He has been member of provincial assembly of Khyber Pakhtunkhwa since 29 February 2024.

 Early life

 He was born on 15 November 1974 in Puran of district Shangla.
 He did his early schooling in his village and then went to study Bachelor of Dental surgery (BDS) in Khyber Medical University, Peshawar.
 He is younger brother of Amir Muqam.

-He is younger brother of Amir Muqam.